This is a Yorkshire World Collections object, one of 100 chosen by

 young people aged 16-24, as part of the London Cultural Olympiad

 programme Stories of the World.

 This face mask is from the Pacific Islands, probably New Ireland.
 It is made of carved wood, painted, with a large crested headdress of trade clothes, coconut fibre, bark and string.
-It was used for ceremonies performed by clans that were memorial rites for the dead and initiation rites for young men.
+It was used by clans in ceremonies involving memorial rites for the dead or initiation rites for young men.

-So in this spirit of adventure Stewart, most often with his wife, but sometimes on his own, made no less than eight round-the-world voyages between 1906 and 1926.
-He had a curiosity about the world and its peoples and as a record of his travels he brought back a unique collection of artefacts many of which are recognised by UNESCO as of national and international importance.
+In this spirit of adventure Stewart, most often with his wife, but sometimes on his own, made no less than eight round-the-world voyages between 1906 and 1926.
+He was curious about the world and its peoples and, as a record of his travels, he brought back a unique collection of artefacts.
+Many of these objects are recognised by UNESCO as of national and international importance.